iharish17/Safar_Sathi/README.md

 4. Review whether the train can still be caught and inspect alternate trains.
 5. Send the TTE request if you need boarding protection.
 6. Approve the request from the TTE dashboard and scan the generated QR code.

-## 📸 Screenshots

-Add screenshots here to show the landing page, train search, missed-train calculator, TTE dashboard, and catch pass view.

-## 🔮 Future Improvements

-- Connect to live railway data instead of mock data.
-- Persist TTE requests in a database.
-- Improve route and catch prediction accuracy.
-- Add authentication for passenger and TTE accounts.
-- Add deployment-specific environment configuration.

-## 🤝 Contributing

-Contributions are welcome.
-If you want to improve the project, fork the repository, create a feature branch, make your changes, and open a pull request.

-## 📄 License

-This project does not currently include a license file.
-Add one before distributing or open-sourcing the application.